SublimeText/LaTeXTools/README.markdown

 	git clone https://github.com/yrammos/LyTeXTools.git

-New users unfamiliar with Marciano Siniscalchi’s LaTeXTools are advised to read his detailed and lucid [documentation](http://github.com/SublimeText/LaTeXTools#requirements-and-setup).
-The following notes only address the differences between the two packages.
+New users unfamiliar with Marciano Siniscalchi’s LaTeXTools are advised to read his detailed and lucid [documentation](http://github.com/SublimeText/LaTeXTools#requirements-and-setup first The following notes only address areas where the two packages diverge.

 ## Settings specific to the LyTeXTools fork